sagemath/trac_to_gh/Issue 2913.md

 # Issue 2913: [with patch; needs review] notebook -- deleting a running cell results in a bug

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2913

 Original creator: was